iamasteriix/gqlts-server/README.md

 ## Getting started

+Before you can start the application, make sure that you have downloaded and have running installations of [Postgres](https://www.postgresql.org/download/) and [Redis](https://redis.io/download/).
+You can check for these by running the commands `psql` and `redis-server` respectively.
-Before you can start the application, download the project and install the dependencies:
+Once you have them running, download the project and install the dependencies:
 ```
 git clone https://github.com/iamasteriix/gqlts-server.git
 npm i